-Since then, the market has taken advantage of the flexibility offered by LR 15 and we have seen increasing numbers of funds of a more complex nature - in terms of structure, asset class and investment management - including funds which only hold controlling stakes in their investments.
+Since then, the market has taken advantage of the flexibility offered by LR 15 and we have seen increasing numbers of funds of a more complex nature, in terms of structure, asset class and investment management, including funds that only hold controlling stakes in their investments.

-In the context of assessing the eligibility of a new fund for listing, the majority of our time is spent considering the last two items above.
-We are particularly concerned to ensure that the entities we list under LR 15 are genuinely funds, rather than trading companies which should more appropriately consider a listing under LR 6 or LR 14.
+In the context of assessing the eligibility of a new fund for listing, most of our time is spent considering the last two elements.
+We are particularly concerned to ensure that the entities we list under LR 15 are genuinely funds, rather than trading companies that should more appropriately consider a listing under LR 6 or LR 14.

-We frequently engage in discussions with applicants, advisers and sponsors regarding the boundary between an entity that is eligible for listing under LR 15 and one that is not.
+We frequently discuss with applicants, advisers and sponsors the boundary between an entity that is eligible for listing under LR 15 and one that is not.
 This guidance sets out some of the key considerations that we take into account when determining whether an applicant can be considered to be a closed-ended investment fund, bearing in mind the eligibility requirements set out in LR 15.2.2R and LR 15.2.3AR.